-For advanced research have a look on www.tripadvisor.com.
+For advanced research have a look on tripadvisor.com.

-- Homestay (Budget) – Pink Buds Homestay (Based on personal experience) – I ended up at Pink Buds Homestay, which is about 20 minutes walk to Ancient Town and was fabulous with a very nice family running it.
-They provide a breakfast menu and I got addicted to the Banana pancakes.
+- Homestay (Budget) – Pink Buds Homestay – This Homestay is about 20 minutes walk to Ancient Town and is fabulous with a very nice family running it.
+They provide a breakfast menu and have fantastic Banana pancakes on the menu.

-- Hostel (Budget) – Tribee Cham (Based on location and reviews) – This hostel has received an average of 8.4 from over 360 guests reviews.
+- Hostel (Budget) – Tribee Cham – This hostel has received an average of 8.4 from over 360 guests reviews.
 The location is also good and a short walk from the centre of Ancient Town.

-- Boutique – Little Hoi An Beach Boutique Hotel & Spa (Based on beach location and reviews) – Located very close to the beach but a little bit away from the Ancient Town, this hostel would be great for those wanting to relax more and then travel into the Ancient Town at other times.
+- Boutique – Little Hoi An Beach Boutique Hotel & Spa – Located very close to the beach but a little bit away from the Ancient Town, this hostel would be great for those wanting to relax more and then travel into the Ancient Town at other times.
 The hotel comes with a spa, pool, fitness centre and restaurant.